bd-j/prospector/doc/prospector-beta_priors.rst

 This model is intended for fitting galaxy photometry where the redshift is unknown.
 The priors encode empirical constraints of redshifts, masses, and star formation histories in the galaxy population.

-A set of prospector parameters implementing the full set of priors is available as the ``"beta_nzsfh"`` entry of :py:class:`prospect.models.templates.TemplateLibrary`.
+A set of prospector parameters implementing the full set of priors is available as the ``"beta"`` entry of :py:class:`prospect.models.templates.TemplateLibrary`.

-We provide different combinations of the priors for flexibility.
-Specifically, we include the following:
+Additionally we provide different combinations of the priors for flexibility, which includes the following:

 * ``PhiMet``      : mass funtion + mass-met
 * ``ZredMassMet`` : number density + mass funtion + mass-met
 * ``PhiSFH``      : mass funtion + mass-met + SFH(M, z)
 * ``NzSFH``       : number density + mass funtion + mass-met + SFH(M, z); this is the full set of Prospector-beta priors.

 We describe each of the priors briefly below.
+Please cite `wang23 <https://ui.adsabs.harvard.edu/abs/2023ApJ...944L..58W/abstract>`_ and the relevant papers if any of the priors are used.

 Stellar Mass Function
 -----------